-While nuclear manufacturers and operating utilities take pains to prevent nuclear accidents, all major accidents so far share one attribute: at their root is some form of component failure (in Fukushima's case largely caused by natural disaster) compounded by human error.
-And human error is one thing impossible to design around.
-The odds are that the longer reactors operate and the more reactors there are, the more likely another catastrophic accident will occur.
+While nuclear manufacturers and operating utilities take great pains to prevent nuclear accidents, all major accidents so far share one attribute: at their root is some form of component failure compounded by human error.
+And human error is the one thing that is impossible to design around.
+It is simply folly to believe that because there have been no major new nuclear accidents in the 25 years since Chernobyl, there will never be another.
+The odds, in fact, are precisely opposite-the longer reactors operate and the more reactors there are, the more likely another catastrophic accident will occur.

 Moreover, nuclear reactors pose a massive security threat compared to other energy sources.
 No terrorist or enemy state would attack a windmill or solar facility, why bother?
 There is no possibility of mass destruction or even a widespread power outage.
-But a successful attack on nuclear reactors could cause mass destruction and lead to widespread and prolonged power outages, crippling our nation's ability to function.
+But a successful attack on a nuclear power reactor could cause both mass destruction and lead to widespread and prolonged power outages, crippling our nation's ability to function.